 - Must follow the “No Margin, No Mission,” that is, while some profits may be sacrificed to serve the mission, the business must ultimately be sustainable

-EmpowerHER will launch with a daylong educational summit on June 27th on the University of Detroit Mercy campus from 8:00 am to 4:00 pm.
-The summit will include a series of TED Talk-like presentations and key note addresses by successful social entrepreneurs, as well as four breakout sessions:
+EmpowerHER launched with a daylong educational summit on June 27th on the University of Detroit Mercy campus.
+The summit included a series of TED Talk-like presentations and key note addresses by successful social entrepreneurs, as well as four breakout sessions:

 1. How Good Are YOU: Does Your Social Impact Idea Truly Change the World?

 2. Know Your Numbers: The Only Real Guarantee of Success

 3. Defining Sustainability: Can you fund your idea and will it fund itself … and you?